NEMO Equipment

-NEMO Equipment, Inc. is a company based in Dover, New Hampshire, that designs and manufactures outdoor equipment, tents, sleeping pads and shelters.
+NEMO Equipment, Inc. is an American company based in Dover, New Hampshire, that designs and manufactures outdoor equipment, tents, sleeping pads and shelters.
 NEMO was founded by Cam Brensinger in 2002, while studying industrial design at the Rhode Island School of Design.

 History

 In 2004, at the Summer Market Outdoor Retailer show in Salt Lake City, NEMO introduced its first line of backpacking and mountaineering tents.
 In early 2005, the company won the ISPO BrandNew Award from Munich, Germany.
 Later that year, NEMO's products were named among the best inventions of the year by Time magazine, Reader's Digest, Men's Journal, and Popular Science.
 NEMO has also been recognized numerous times for its design with the Good Design Award from the Chicago Athenaeum, a Design Distinction honor from I.D. magazine, and the 2006 Bottom Line Design Award from Business 2.0 and Frog Design.
 NEMO tents have also received numerous accolades from outdoor publications such as Backpacker's 2008 Best All-Around Mountaineering tent and Rock & Ice Editor Choice Award.